Dodger Blue 🎨 RGB Color Code: #1E90FF

 The Los Angeles Dodgers are an American professional baseball team based in Los Angeles.
 The Dodgers compete in Major League Baseball (MLB) as a member

 Dodger Stadium is a baseball stadium in the Elysian Park neighborhood of Los Angeles, California.
-It is the ballpark of Major League Baseball's Los Angeles
+It is the ballpark for Major League Baseball’s Los Angeles

 the 12th century.
 Dodger blue is a rich bright tone of azure named for its use in the uniform of the Los Angeles Dodgers.
 Brandeis blue is the tone of azure